atsta/CommunityDetection/README.md

 ## Community Detection

-Solution to the Comminity Detection problem using a Pregel-like algorithm in Apache Spark
+Solution to Comminity Detection problem using a Pregel-like algorithm in Apache Spark